Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

-Ludmila had already distributed everything that I had cut.
+Ludmila had already distributed everything that I cut.
 In contrast, Saki was racing back and forth with much effort to catch up.
 She really shouldn’t have held herself to any standard, especially not against a speed demon.

 “Alright, I’ll get to work….”
 I activated my skill and let my knife fly across the pizza.

 However, as I neared the end, I felt the knife snap.
-As I usually did when that happens, I grabbed another cheap knife and held it against the exposed gem on the handle, willing the magic stone to absorb the metal and repair it.
+As I usually did when that happened, I grabbed another cheap knife and held it against the exposed gem on the handle, willing the magic stone to absorb the metal and repair it.

 Strangely, nothing happened this time.